kubedb/cli/docs/concepts/databases/mongodb.md

 Uses of some field of `spec.podTemplate` is described below,

+NB.
+If `spec.shardTopology` is set, then `spec.podTemplate` needs to be empty.
+Instead use `spec.shardTopology.<shard/configServer/mongos>.podTemplate`

 #### spec.podTemplate.spec.args

 `spec.podTemplate.spec.args` is an optional field.
 This can be used to provide additional arguments to database installation.
 To learn about available args of `mongod`, visit [here](https://docs.mongodb.com/manual/reference/program/mongod/).